Uncrewed Triple Challenge

 Michigan's Next Generation Drone Competition

 Companies across the nation, including many in Michigan, are working on the next generation of drones for a wide variety of defense, civilian, and commercial uses.
 These drones deliver medicine to isolated communities, support military personnel on the front lines, and transport critical manufacturing components to cut down on production delays.
-With the Unmanned Triple Challenge, Michigan is making its mark in this sector, which will help drive investment and job growth.
+With the Uncrewed Triple Challenge, Michigan is making its mark in this sector, which will help drive investment and job growth.

 The Challenge

 Participants from industry, academia, military and government will compete in Michigan's Uncrewed Triple Challenge from May 19 – 22, 2025.
 The competition will require each team to move a package across water, air, and land using unmanned system(s) from point to point in varying conditions and obstacles with no human interaction.
-The competition begins at Rodgers City Quarry, travels through the Alpena Combat Readiness Training Center, and ends at Camp Grayling.
-The team with the fastest time wins.
+The competition begins at the Alpena harbor and Thunder Bay, travels by air across Michigan, and ends at Camp Grayling.

 Competition Rules and Guidelines